nonoivan1234/attendance/README.md

 - ## Motivation
     In our school, who was absent before nead to check out the attendence in three days after you took a day off.
 However, I usually forget to do that on time, although my mom always asks me to do it on time.
 So I decided to write a programe to check my attendence automatically.
 - ## Method
     First, we are asked to login the site.
 Second, we have to go to the asking page to find my absent data then scrape it down.
-Third, store the data which is just scraped.
+Third, store the data as a SQLite file which we just scraped.
 Last, create a GUI frame to show the database with a ScrollBar beside, count the amount of absent classses in each sections a day, and count the different type of absent.
 # Body
 - ## Requirements
     - ### Tkinter